 Check That Air Flows to All Trailers (Double and Triple Trailers).
-Use the tractor parking brake and/or chock the wheels to hold the vehicle.
-Wait for air pressure to reach normal, then push in the red "trailer air supply" knob.
+Use the tractor parking brake and/ or chock the wheels to hold the vehicle.
+Wait for air pressure to reach normal, then push in the red trailer air supply knob.
 This will supply air to the emergency (supply) lines.
 Use the trailer handbrake to provide air to the service line.
 Go to the rear of the rig.
-Open the emergency line shutoff valve at the rear of the last trailer.
+Open the emergency line shut-off valve at the rear of the last trailer.
 You should hear air escaping, showing the entire system is charged.
 Close the emergency line valve.
 Open the service line valve to check that service pressure goes through all the trailers (this test assumes that the trailer handbrake or the service brake pedal is on), and then close the valve.
-If you do NOT hear air escaping from both lines, check that the shut-off valves on the trailer(s) and dolly(ies) are in the OPEN position.
-You MUST have air all the way to the back for all the brakes to work.
+If you do not hear air escaping from both lines, check that the shut-off valves on the trailer(s) and dolly(ies) are in the open position.
+You must have air all the way to the back for all the brakes to work.

 Test Tractor Protection Valve.
 Charge the trailer air brake system.
-(That is, build up normal air pressure and push the "air supply" knob in.)
+(Build up normal air pressure and push the air supply knob in.)
 Shut the engine off.
 Step on and off the brake pedal several times to reduce the air pressure in the tanks.
-The trailer air supply control (also called the tractor protection valve control) should pop out (or go from "normal" to "emergency" position) when the air pressure falls into the pressure range specified by the manufacturer.
+The trailer air supply control (also called the tractor protection valve control) should pop out (or go from normal to emergency position) when the air pressure falls into the pressure range specified by the manufacturer.
 (Usually within the range of 20 to 45 psi.)